 My first experience with how much PVC can be bent came from my swimming pool plumber.
 He showed me how to easily make long sweeping bends in PVC pipe, if you know how and are patient.
 He first glued one fitting to the end of the pipe.
 He said this let him heat closer to the end without having to worry about the joint later not fitting because the pipe got out of round.
 Never heat the end of a pipe you later want to join.
 He first setup so we were not only outdoors, but also had a good breeze on his back to blow the toxic fumes away.
-He said without a good breeze he would only do this while wearing a good respirator with organic vapor cartridges.
+He said without a good breeze, due to toxic fumes he would only do this while wearing a good respirator with organic vapor cartridges.
 He then heated the pipe using a propane torch turning the pipe constantly while warming it.
 I burned the pipe the first time I tried this until practice showed me how close to hold the flame and how quickly to turn the pipe.
-The whole area he heated did noting for a long time and he just kept heating.
+The whole area he heated did nothing for a long time and he just kept heating.
 It suddenly got rubbery soft holding its shape turning into something like a flexible piece of rubber tube.
 Because PVC holds the heat so well, he was actually able to shape the entire pipe that went from the bottom of the swimming pool drain, curved up a trench in the pool side then turned to go to the equipment pad.
 When forming he gently bent the pipe until without letting it collapse.
-After locking in the first big curves with cold water he then heated the adjacent area and bent that the same way eventually getting two long gradual full 90 degree bends.
+After locking in the first big curves with cold water he then heated the adjacent area and bent that the same way eventually getting two long gradual full 90-degree bends.

 He also shared for long runs with lots of gradual bends and minimal pressure he sometimes uses a special version of PVC that comes flexible from the factory.
 It will not take tight bends, but does wonders in terms of reducing resistance over long runs by eliminating joints.
 He said he has to special order this pipe from irrigation supply houses because his plumbing and pool supply outlets were too pricey.
 I went to my local irrigation supply and found this flexible pipe is too light weight for dust collection as our pressures will cause the pipe to collapse.